-Relatively few of the included studies presented replications or adaptations of effective interventions.142 Once effectiveness has been established, replication often is conducted using comparative effectiveness study designs to ensure vulnerable patients at high STI risk receive the effective intervention.
-For example, the DiClemente trial (2004)116 included in this review and tested among adolescent African American girls, HORIZONS, has been further developed and evaluated, with additional evidence supporting its effectiveness relative to enhanced sexual health services.194 These types of studies were not included in this review however, because of our focus on efficacy studies without an active comparator.
-The absence of efficacy study replication raises questions as to whether the evaluated interventions are likely to be effective when transferred to different times, places, or populations.
+Relatively few of the included studies presented replications or adaptations of effective interventions.
+145 Once effectiveness has been established, replication often is conducted using comparative effectiveness study designs to ensure vulnerable patients at high STI risk receive the effective intervention.
+For example, the DiClemente trial (2004)119 included in this review and tested among adolescent African American girls, HORIZONS, has been further developed and evaluated, with additional evidence supporting its effectiveness relative to enhanced sexual health services.
+197 These types of studies were not included in this review however, because of our focus on efficacy studies without an active comparator.
+A trial replicating the Families Talking Together intervention 125 for African-American and Hispanic youth being seen in pediatric care settings was identified during ongoing literature surveillance (published May 2020).
+The trial tested the intervention among a larger sample of Hispanic, African-American, and mixed race youth, providing additional evidence that the intervention was effective for reducing self-reported behavioral risk factors for STI (i.e., delayed sexual debut, increased condom use).
+198 Overall, however, there were few replication studies for the interventions summarized in this review, raising questions as to whether the evaluated interventions are likely to be effective when transferred to different times, places, or populations.

 A majority of studies provided 12 or more months of followup, and several of these reported differences at 6 months that were no longer observed at one year.
 Among the studies reporting shorter followup times, it is possible that effects would have diminished if longer followup had occurred.
 For this reason, the sustainability of effects remains uncertain.
 Few of the studies evaluated the extent to which intervention effects last beyond the followup time periods reported.
 Establishing new sexual habits and skills may have lasting effects or may require reinforcement to have continued health benefits.
-The study by Shain and colleagues (2004)152 provided STI incidence data for 2 years of followup and found persistent reductions for standard and enhanced intervention arms.
-The study was a replication of the Project SAFE intervention that was found effective in an earlier trial for adolescent Mexican American and African American girls.171 The recent test of the intervention adaptation was designed to include eligible participants ages 15 to 45 years old but enrolled mostly adolescents and young adults.
+The study by Shain and colleagues (2004)155 provided STI incidence data for 2 years of followup and found persistent reductions for standard and enhanced intervention arms.
+The study was a replication of the Project SAFE intervention that was found effective in an earlier trial for adolescent Mexican American and African American girls.
+174 The recent test of the intervention adaptation was designed to include eligible participants ages 15 to 45 years old but enrolled mostly adolescents and young adults.
 Interventions to bolster and extend intervention effects can be effective.
-A comparative effectiveness trial of a maintenance intervention involving ongoing telephone reinforcement found benefits for African American adolescents receiving the HORIZONS intervention.194 Improvements in ongoing effectiveness were observed with a telephone followup component added.195 The HORIZONS intervention is an adaptation of the group counseling intervention for adolescent African American girls included in this review and found to be effective for STI prevention and improving protective sexual practices.116
+A comparative effectiveness trial of a maintenance intervention involving ongoing telephone reinforcement found benefits for African American adolescents receiving the HORIZONS intervention.
+197 Improvements in ongoing effectiveness were observed with a telephone followup component added.
+199 The HORIZONS intervention is an adaptation of the group counseling intervention for adolescent African American girls included in this review and found to be effective for STI prevention and improving protective sexual practices.
+119